fortis/react-cent/README.md

 ## Usage

-You can disable token authentication with `insecure: true` config parameter, but this mode is mostly for personal and demonstration uses.
+You can disable token authentication with `insecure: true` parameter, but this mode is mostly for personal and demonstration uses.

+All configuration parameters are described in centrifuge-js [documentation](https://fzambia.gitbooks.io/centrifugal/content/clients/javascript.html#configuration-parameters)

 Add provider:

 ```jsx harmony